-While rosters haven’t been decided, each of these upstart franchises landed in major markets where fandom has proven to take hold.
-The new XFL — not to be confused with WWE overlord Vince McMahon’s first iteration — is taking it’s time with quality spring camps to evaluate talent and isn’t rushing towards being first in line.
-Former Pittsburgh Steelers quarterback Landry Jones was the first player to sign, but plenty more one-time college football stars are sure to join in the next few months.
-(Johnny Manziel, anyone?)
+Rosters were filled during October’s XFL Draft, and each of these upstart franchises landed in major markets where fandom has proven to take hold.
+The new XFL — not to be confused with WWE overlord Vince McMahon’s original XFL — took it’s time with quality spring camps to evaluate talent and didn’t rush towards being first in line.
+Former Pittsburgh Steelers quarterback Landry Jones was the first player to sign, but plenty more one-time college football stars joined over the next few weeks.

-These eight teams each have a unique identity, and the XFL is making sure every fan base knows exactly who they’re coming to see.
+The XFL’s eight teams each have a unique identity, and the league is making sure every fan base knows exactly who they’re coming to see.

 St. Louis BattleHawks

 “Winged warriors.
 Preparing to fight.
 Preparing for flight.”

 The “chaotic” persona of the St. Louis Battlehawks franchise gives me goosebumps.
 No, this isn’t the LucasFilm video game from 1988.
 These are the new BattleHawks, and they’re bringing football back to the Midwest.

 Home Field: Raymond James Stadium

 “Demons born in darkness.
 Hunters by instinct.
 Cold-blooded by nature.”

 Sure, Vipers sounds a little cliche and in no way is compares to the west Florida geography, but I think the Vipers have a legit chance of overtaking the NFL’s Buccaneers as the most-competent franchise in that city.